FactorySimPy/FactorySimPy/docs/basic_components.md

 <hr style="height:2px;border:none;color:blue; background-color:grey;" />

 **About**
 A machine is an active component that processes items flowing through the system.
 Each item incurs a `processing_delay` amount of time to get processed in the machine.
 A machine can have multiple `in_edges` and `out_edges`.
 A machine can process multiple items simultaneously.
 The parameter `work_capacity` indicates the maximum number of items that can be processed simulatanously inside the machine.
-If work_capacity is set of a number greater than 1 (eg 3), this represents a machine with a maximum of 3 worker threads that are capable of processing 3 worker threads simultaneously.
+If work_capacity is set to a number greater than 1 (eg 3), this represents a machine with a maximum of 3 worker processes that are capable of processing 3 worker threads simultaneously.
 The `processing_delay` can be defined as a constant or defined as a random variate implemented as a python function or a generator function.
 Machine has two modes of operation based on the parameter value specified in `blocking`.
 If it is set to `True`, the processed item is held in a blocked state and machine waits for the out edge to be available to accept the item and pushes the processed item to the chosen out edge once it is available.
 The other mode can be configured by setting `blocking` to `False`.
 In this mode , the machine checks if there is space available in the chosen outgoing edge and only if there is space the item is pushed.
 If the outgoing edge is unavailable or full, the item will be discarded and its count will be recorded.
 The API documentation can be found in [Machine](machine.md)

 **Basic attributes**